jmwanderer/satellites/README.md

 The network currently just runs an OSPF daemon on each node to exchange.
 Possible plans include:
 - Add a flat world map and chart the positions of the satellites
-- Adding network link up and down events as satellites move in orbit
+- Add ground stations at fixed positions
+    - Create and support a node type: SAT or GROUND
+    - Initially make ground a mininet host.
+- Create links between ground stations and nearby satellites
+- Satellites to inject OSPF route for connected ground station
+- Ground station sets and updates default routes to preferred uplink

 - Adding hosts to connect as staellites move overhead
-- Adding an OF controller to handle host connectivity
+- Adding an OF controller to handle host connectivity (at some point)
 - Using an agent on host and satellites for control and connectivity testing